 Sponsor a barricade

-Organizations are invited to “Sponsor a Barricade” at one of the West Cliff Drive side street intersections.
-This is way to help provide volunteer staffing needed for the event, as well as conduct valuable outreach to event participants at the same time.
-Organizations commit to providing adult barricade monitors (18 years or older) for the duration of the road closure (8 a.m. to 2 p.m.).
+Organizations may also have the opportunity to “Sponsor a Barricade” at one of the closed intersections along the route.
+This is a way to conduct valuable outreach to event participants, as well as support the event.
+Organizations commit to providing adult barricade monitors (18 years or older) for the duration of the road closure.
 A minimum of two people per sponsored barricade is needed.

-The primary responsibilities of barricade monitors include: 1) serving as an event ambassador (greeting, answering questions, assisting in case of emergency); 2) conducting participant counts and 3) moving barricades for police and/or emergency vehicles.
-A mandatory one-hour volunteer training meeting in early October – at an early evening time, date TBD – is also required for all barricade monitors.
+The primary responsibilities of barricade monitors may include: 1) serving as an event ambassador (greeting, answering questions, assisting in case of emergency); 2) conducting participant counts and 3) moving barricades for police and/or emergency vehicles.
+A mandatory volunteer training before the event may also be required.

 Presenters are asked to be completely self-sufficient in running their booth and/or activity, which means bringing all needed equipment (e.g. table and canopy), staffing and supplies.
 Standard booth space is 10’x10′.